-When would I want to give someone my power of attorney.
+When would I want to give someone my power of attorney?

-If you are going on an extended vacation and there are financial transactions that will need to be completed during that time (for instance, buying or selling a house, closing a mortgage, or buying or selling stock), it might be convenient or necessary to have an "attorney in fact" who can complete those transactions for you.
+If you are going on an extended vacation and there are financial transactions that will need to be completed during that time (for instance, buying or selling a house, closing a mortgage, or buying or selling stock), it might be convenient or necessary to have an agent who can complete those transactions for you.
 Similar reasoning applies if you know you will be away on military duty.
 Another important use for a power of attorney is if you become incapacitated.
-Establishing a power of attorney in advance allows you to plan for who will be making decisions that affect your legal, financial and/or medical well-being.
+Although you often cannot plan to be incapacitated, establishing a power of attorney in advance allows you to plan for who will be making decisions that affect your legal, financial and/or medical well-being.
+Oftentimes, a power of attorney is established prior to medical procedures to ensure that your legal, financial and/ or medical well-being are taken care of.

-Who can I name as my attorney in fact.
+Who can I name as my agent?

-The person who holds your power of attorney is called your attorney in fact.
-Your "attorney in fact," in effect, steps into your shoes for the decisions you authorize that person to make.
-The attorney in fact must be an adult and must have the legal ability to enter into a contract.
+The person who holds your power of attorney is called your agent or attorney-infact.
+Your agent, in effect, steps into your shoes for the decisions you authorize that person to make.
+The agent must be an adult, aged 18 or older, and must have the legal ability to enter into a contract.
 The person you choose can be (but does not have to be) a relative of yours.
-The person you name as attorney in fact should be someone you trust.
-You should also have that person's agreement to act as your attorney in fact before naming them, since acting as an attorney in fact is voluntary and no one can be required to serve as your attorney in fact.
+The person you name as your agent should be someone you trust.
+You should also have that person's agreement to act as your agent before naming them, since acting as an agent is voluntary and no one can be required to serve as your agent.
+The person who agrees to act as your agent will owe you a fiduciary duty, which means that they must always